tillbiskup/matlab-trepr/README.md

     Valuable contributions during his PhD time

 * Deborah Meyer (2013-15)

     Valuable contributions during her PhD time

 ## Related projects

-There is a number of related MATLAB(TM) projects you may be interested in, but have a look at the section with related Python projects as well that are actively being developed.
+There is a number of related MATLAB(r) projects you may be interested in, but have a look at the section with related Python projects as well that are actively being developed.

-### MATLAB(TM) projects
+### MATLAB(r) projects

 * [TSim](https://github.com/tillbiskup/matlab-trepr-tsim) [(Documentation)](https://tsim.docs.till-biskup.de/)